 2017 Buffett Award winner: Regina Agyare Honu

 Congratulations to Regina Agyare Honu, the winner of the 2017 Buffett Award.
 Honu is the founder and CEO of Soronko Solutions, a software development company and social enterprise startup based in Accra, Ghana.

 She is also the founder of Soronko Foundation, the company’s nonprofit arm, which runs several development programs in West Africa that teach youth how to code and use technology to solve social issues.
 Read a Q&A with Honu to learn more about her.

-Honu will visit Northwestern on April 18 to give a public lecture and meet with student groups.
+Honu visited Northwestern on April 18 to give a public lecture and meet with student groups.